DauntaeS/Tetris/README.md

-# A simple Tetris game build in using, Javascript, HTML, & CSS
+# A simple Tetris game built using, Javascript, HTML, & CSS